 4 Ways to Close the Orgasm Gap

 Orgasms: the climactic point of our sexual bouts, the light at the end of the tunnel, the eruption of pleasure that releases euphoric brain chemicals into our entire bodies.
+It’s a shame that the orgasm gap exists!

-Recent studies have shown that same sex couples are having a helluva lot better sex than heterosexual ones.
+Studies have shown that same sex couples are having a helluva lot better sex than heterosexual ones.
 Reason being?
 It’s a bit easier to understand someone with the same tools in the toolbox.
 Plus, sex means so many different things than just penetration, so the variety is there.

 So when your body’s roadmap differs than your partner’s, there is some studying to be done, and geography (of sorts) to go over.